grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ## Remove comments in the .ini files

 Grafana uses semicolons (the `;` char) to comment out lines in a `.ini` file.
-You must uncomment each line in the `custom.ini` or the `grafana.ini` file that you are modify by removing `;` from the beginning of that line.
-Otherwise your changes will be ignored.
+You must uncomment each line in the `custom.ini` or the `grafana.ini` file that you're modifying by removing the prefixed `;` on that line, otherwise your changes will be ignored.

 For example: